 - United State Department of Transportation, Office of the Assistant Secretary for Research and Technology

-- North Dakota State University, Small Urban and Rural Transit Center
+- North Dakota State University, Small Urban and Rural Center on Mobility

 - Montana State University, Western Transportation Institute https://westerntransportationinstitute.org/

 - Eastern Washington University, Urban and Regional Planning Program https://www.ewu.edu/cbpa/programs/urban-regional-planning